thierrygosselin/assigner/docs/reference/amova_genomic.md

 variance components, missing-data diagnostics, and permutation results when requested.

+## Details

+`assigner` makes the finite-permutation limitation explicit and auditable, especially for genomic datasets where thousands of loci can give a misleading impression of high replication.
+A single hierarchy randomization is applied consistently to every locus in an iteration.
+Loci therefore cannot masquerade as additional population-level replicates.
+The permutation design table reports the exchangeable unit, number of unique allocations, theoretical minimum P-value, and whether `alpha` is attainable for each component.

+A permutation P-value addresses compatibility with a specified null model; it does not describe the precision or biological magnitude of a Phi statistic.
+Locus and genomic-block intervals describe marker-sampling uncertainty; the population jackknife describes sensitivity to particular sampled populations.
+Neither is a substitute for population replication in a higher-level component, and the returned uncertainty report labels that distinction explicitly.

 ## References

 Excoffier L, Smouse PE, Quattro JM (1992).
 Analysis of molecular